Aravindray/Aravindray/How to do it!.md

 First Download <abbr title="Node Version Manager">NVM</abbr> from [NVM For Windows](https://github.com/coreybutler/nvm-windows#installation--upgrades) click Download Now! refer the below image ![Image](https://github.com/Aravindray/Aravindray/blob/main/assets/NVM%20Select%20Download%20Now.png), then select nvm-setup.exe to download and then install it.
 After that open PowerShell as Admin, and check the available version with this command ```nvm list available``` and choose the LTS version you needed, then install the node js with this command ```nvm install <version>``` (replacing ```<version>``` with the **number**, ie: ```nvm install 12.14.0```).
 To confirm the download use this command to check the installed version number with this command ```nvm ls``` and check the 9th, 10th and 11th points from the above attached article.

+### How to connect WiFi FTP Server in Windows PC?

+1. Open File Explorer (with Windows + E)
+2. Right-Click the program and select **Add a network location**
+3. New setup wizard will appear click and select **Choose a custom network location**
+4. Then enter the FTP server URL ```ftp://XXX.XXX.XX.X:XXXX``` and don't forgot to **turn off "Log on Anonymously**
+5. Then enter the user name, and then enter the display name.
+6. A new window asks userid and password enter the password and save the password for future connections.
+7. Now ready to use.